thunanguyen/3-body/README.md

 # 3-Body with Neural Network

 This is a proposed algorithm to solve 3-body problem using neural network used for the assignment in the course Parallel Computing.
-In this project, we provide **SIMPLE and EASY-to-handle command line tools**, a pretrained model and preprocessed dataset.
+In this repo, we've already provided **SIMPLE and EASY-to-handle command line tools, a pretrained model and preprocessed dataset**.

 # Minimum Requirements
 Disk Size: 35MB